CivicTechTO/archives/_people/Grahame Rivers.md

 ---
 tags:
   - type/person
-description: Grahame Rivers is Digital Director to the Honourable Premier Kathleen Wynne
+description: Grahame Rivers is Digital Director to the Honourable Premier Kathleen Wynne (and the most dapper man at Queen's Park).
 organization: []
 title: Grahame Rivers
 categories: